BV-BRC/BV-BRC-Docs/docroot/quick_references/services/fastq_utilities_service.md

 Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the service.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the service.

 ## Selected libraries
-Read files placed here will be submitted to the service.
+Read files placed here will be submitted to the service and contribute to a single analysis.

 ## Buttons